Word Around The Park

 • Mood regulation: Produces neurotransmitters that influence behavior and stress response.
 Research shows over 90% of serotonin is produced in the gut.

-• Inflammation control: Maintains the gut barrier and prevents inflammatory responses
+• Inflammation control: Maintains the gut barrier and prevents inflammatory responses.

 That's exactly why carefully selected ingredients matter.
-They provide the specific nutrients that beneficial bacteria need to flourish, creating an environment where the dog microbiome can do its job effectively.
+They provide the specific nutrients that beneficial bacteria need to flourish, creating an environment where the microbiome can do its job effectively.

 Signs of Poor Gut Health (and What Good Gut Health Looks Like)